 My other great love (besides Rich, of course) is writing.
-I've recently published a book about my life in Seville called Dancing in the Fountain: How to Enjoy Living Abroad.
+My book about expat life in Seville called DANCING IN THE FOUNTAIN: How to Enjoy Living Abroad.
 It was great fun to write, and critics and readers really seem to connect with the story.

 "I loved this book, " wrote Lonely Planet.
 "I must have laughed aloud at least once in every chapter ...
 The advice in the book is terrific."

 101 WAYS TO ENJOY LIVING ABROAD: Essential Tips to Ease the Transition to Expat Life is the handy guide I wished I'd had before I moved overseas.
 It covers the entire process, including planning the move, packing, finding a lost dog at the airport, house hunting, health care, banking, tactfully evicting houseguests who have overstayed their welcome, making friends, dealing with culture shock and homesickness, and learning the language (yes, you can!).

 And then there's my travel blog, ENJOY LIVING ABROAD

 SOME OF MY MOST POPULAR POSTS ON TRAVEL